Troubadour-Project/troubadour-fe/README.md

 ## Links
 View the backend repository [HERE](https://github.com/Troubadour-Project/troubadour_be)
 View the deployed application [HERE](https://troubadour-fe.herokuapp.com/)
+View our wireframes on Figma [HERE](https://www.figma.com/file/vtwB7tDxUy7saAH08nMcDM/Capstone?node-id=0%3A1)

 ## Challenges and Wins
 Our instructors alerted us that the hardest part about building an application with a large group is getting everyone on the same page and determining the direction we should take.
 This placed a heavy emphasis on the planning phase.
 Thankfully we have a group of excellent communicators who are supportive, kind and hard working.
-This eased the pressures of an already stressful situation and alot more fun!
+This eased the pressures of an already stressful situation and made it alot more fun!

-## Future Goals
+## Future Iterations

-Future goals here
+- Would like to implement login functionality so multiple users can view their individual submissions
+- Would like to implement a payment system (similar contests charge a small fee for entry)
+- Would like to implement a rating rubric for administrators to rate musicians

 ## Contributors ✨